Climate-friendly gardening: Reducing greenhouse gas emissions from gardens and homes

 There are some patent sources of greenhouse gas emissions in gardens and some more latent.

 Power tools which are powered by diesel or petrol, or electricity generated by burning other fossil fuels, emit carbon dioxide.
 Climate-friendly gardeners may therefore choose to use hand tools rather than power tools, or power tools powered by renewable electricity, or design their gardens to reduce or remove a need to use power tools.
 For example, they may choose dense, slow-growing species for hedges so that the hedges only need to be cut once a year.

-Turning one's themostat equipment down to 3 degrees Fahrenheit in the winter and up to 3 degrees Fahrenheit in the summer will help reduce carbon dioxide emissions by about 1,050 pounds per year.
+Turning one's thermostat equipment down to 3 degrees Fahrenheit in the winter and up to 3 degrees Fahrenheit in the summer will help reduce carbon dioxide emissions by about 1,050 pounds per year.

 In place of a water-thirsty lawn that requires a lot of fertilizers and herbicides to be kept green and weed-free, native vegetation may be planted.
 This can be maintained with can a drip irrigation system to run by a "smart" sprinkler control.
 These "smart" sprinklers can determine whether it has rained recently and will not water the plants if it has.
 They are also system programmable relative to certain types of plants, as opposed to zones, so if certain plants need more water than others, they get it without drowning out other less water-loving plants.

 Lawns are often cut by lawn mowers and, in drier parts of the world, are often irrigated by tapwater.
 Climate-friendly gardeners will therefore do what they can to reduce this consumption by: